 Most med spa directors are always looking for ways to bring more clients through the doors and increase revenue.
 The best way to earn more clients is by setting your med spa apart from your competition.
 Offer services and benefits that others aren’t.

-Offering consumer financing is a proven marketing strategy for earning new clients and retaining existing clients.
+Offering consumer financing is a proven marketing strategy for earning and retaining new clients.
 Financing allows customers to confidently purchase your services by making payments in monthly installments.
-Having this option encourages people to choose your med spa for a treatment, and it keeps them coming back to you for their future needs.
+This option encourages people to choose your med spa for treatment and keeps them coming back to you for their future needs.

 7. Increase in Spa Clientele